 Football season is kicking off.
 For countless Chicagoans, that means another season of cheering for the “Monsters of the Midway” aka their beloved Chicago Bears.
 What many may not realize is that the “Monsters of the Midway” nickname did not originally refer to the Bears.
 It was the moniker for a different football team: the University of Chicago Maroons.
-You can learn all about Hyde Park and the University of Chicago on our Neighborhoods and Cultural Diversity Bus Tour or UChicago Campus Tour, both for private groups.

 These early titans of college football, lead by their legendary coach Amos Alonzo Stagg, were once the hottest sports ticket in town.
 Yet today, they’re all but forgotten and their nickname has been appropriated.
 So what happened?

 We research history and architecture like this while developing our live virtual events.
 Join us for fun events, like our regular general admission virtual events or an exclusive event for your private group.

 The Dawn of College Athletics

 To start, we have to travel back to the 1890’s.
 The University of Chicago was founded at the start of the decade.
 It was instantly a globally prestigious institution.
 That’s mainly thanks to a huge influx of cash from John D. Rockefeller, naturally.
 And being right next door to the universally beloved 1893 World’s Columbian Exposition certainly helped, too.

 In 1892, students from the university organized a varsity football team.
 (Quick aside: it’s worth remembering that college football then was truly an amateur sport.
 The grotesquely quasi-professional nature of the NCAA today is an abomination.
 Also, President Roosevelt had to intervene and change the rules of the game in the 1900’s because players kept dying on the field.)